Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision

-- Finish the meeting on time and finally, circulate the minutes of the meeting to all the attendees.
+- Finish the meeting on time and, finally, circulate the meeting minutes to all the attendees.

 Team Dynamics, Mechanics & Communications for Decision Making

-No organization can consistently succeed in any market without quality decision making.
-Teams are particularly effective in problem-solving if they comprise of people with complementary skills.
-Below are the different types of decision making.
+No organization can consistently succeed in any market without quality decision-making.
+Teams are particularly effective in problem-solving if they comprise people with complementary skills.
+Below are the different types of decision-making.

 Types of decision making

 - Authoritarian: Authoritarian is one of the decision-making methods where typically authority lies with one person who makes decisions very quickly without considering inputs from others.

-- If the authority lies with the right person, organization benefited with the right decision.
-However, it has many disadvantages, as decision making lacks involvement of stakeholders affected by the decision.
+- If the authority lies with the right person, the organization benefits from the right decision.
+However, it has many disadvantages, as decision-making lacks the involvement of stakeholders affected by the decision.
 Hence, it should not use in Lean Six Sigma projects.

-- Consultative: This is one of the decision-making methods, where one person holds the authority for decision-making but will take input from all the affected parties.
-Consultative decision makers decide to seek input from the team before making a decision, for example, polling the group to see if we should continue with a meeting if a team member is sick.
+- Consultative: This is one of the decision-making methods where one person holds the decision-making authority but will take input from all the affected parties.
+Consultative decision-makers seek input from the team before making a decision, for example, polling the group to see if we should continue with a meeting if a team member is sick.

 - Consensus: Consensus is one type of decision-making method where all the stakeholders/parties provide input for decision-making, and the team will not destroy the final agreed decision.
 Achieving consensus is the preferred method of decision-making in a Lean Six Sigma team, and also this is the most effective decision-making method in Six Sigma.

-- Voting: Most of the cases consensus not a viable solution.
-In such scenarios team may opt for the voting method.
-Team will finalize the decision if two-third (majority) agrees on it.
-However, the disadvantage of this method is clashes between two parties (looser and winners).
-This method is rarely used in Lean six sigma projects.
+- Voting: In most cases, the consensus is not a viable solution.
+In such scenarios, the team may opt for the voting method.
+Teams will finalize the decision if two-thirds (majority) agree on it.
+However, the disadvantage of this method is clashes between two parties (the losers and the winners).
+This method is rarely used in Lean Six Sigma projects.